juquesada/league-stat-analysis/README.md

   <p>
     This table breaks down the mean, median, and standard deviation of team gold at 10, 15, 20, and 25 minutes, separately for winning and losing teams.
-The gap between winning and losing teams' average gold widens at each successive time stamp, suggesting that gold leads tend to snowball over the course of a game rather than staying constant.
+The gap between winning and losing teams' average gold gets bigger at each successive time stamp.
+This suggests that gold leads tend to snowball over the course of a game rather than staying constant.
 An early advantage tends to compound into an even larger one by the 25-minute mark.
-The standard deviations also grow over time for both groups, reflecting the fact that games become more variable the longer they go on, since more time allows for both bigger blowouts and bigger comebacks.
+The standard deviations also grow over time for both groups.
+This reflects the fact that games become more variable the longer they go on, since more time allows for both bigger blowouts and bigger comebacks.
   </p>